Internship Farm Internship

 •Maintain a bin composting system

-•Prepare for and implement the CSA share program
+•Prepare for and facilitate the CSA share program

 •Use a hoop house, greenhouse, and grow dome for season extension